Academic Financial Resources

 We believe that knowledge and understanding is the key to the future for the bleeding disorders community.
 We also understand that generous service and commitment of our members is the reason for the success of RMHBDA.
 With this scholarship we want to recognize those individuals who have shown commitment to the bleeding disorders community through their actions.
 We look to all those within our reach; those with bleeding disorders, parents, siblings, etc. We want to reward those who show courage, understanding and a commitment to the betterment of the lives of those affected.
 We wish all students the very best of luck in their endeavors.

 Application period is January 1 through June 1 each year.
+Any applications that are incomplete or turned in after June 1 will not be considered.

 Healthcare Financial Resources